pandas-dev/pandas/doc/source/dsintro.rst

 .. note::

-    The values in the index must be unique.
-If they are not, an exception will **not** be raised immediately, but attempting any operation involving the index will later result in an exception.
+    Starting in v0.8.0, pandas supports non-unique index values.
+In previous version, if the index values are not unique an exception will **not** be raised immediately, but attempting any operation involving the index will later result in an exception.
 In other words, the Index object containing the labels "lazily" checks whether the values are unique.
 The